 I come from a long line of letter writers.
+There is power in letters.
 My maternal grandmother was a prolific letter writer.
 She wrote to me faithfully every single week that I was in college and then well into my married years until she passed away.
 She made sure that I always knew she loved me; her written words solidified that knowledge every time I read them.

 Her daughter, my mother, was also a prolific letter writer.
 My mom was the queen of Post-It Note letters.
 She would leave them on my kitchen table seat, the kitchen counter, the laundry room door, my bed, the steering wheel of the car, my desk– any surface was fair game.
 In college my mom wrote cards and letters to me all the time.
 Again, she always made sure that I knew she loved me; her written words solidified that knowledge every time I read them.